santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/Escalations-&-Collaborations/Collaborations.md

 - What is the most recent time this issue has occurred?
 - What are the steps to reproduce this issue?
 - What is the question for the Collaborator?

+#CosmosDB
+When opening a collaboration to Azure CosmosDB, be sure to include the following in your request:
+- CosmosDB Name
+- CosmosDB Table
+- Problem Start and end time
+- Problem Description
+- Ask for CosmosDB Team
+- ASC CosmosDB Insights found

 #Dev Ops
 When opening a collaboration to Azure Dev Ops, be sure to include the following in your request: